Pioneers Answers 21 Questions

 18. In recent years, has the agency been getting smaller, or bigger?
 At what rate?

 Teams and field leadership encourage parents to do what they believe is best for their children.
-Education of children is at parents’ discretion.
+The education of children is at the parents’ discretion.
 Some families home school while others send their kids to a national school, Christian school or boarding school.
 A Third Culture Kid (TCK) Educational Consultant and TCK Coordinator also assist parents with the care and education of their children.
 Child safety training and procedures are in place to protect both the children of missionaries and other children on the field.